Skip to Main Content

 DHCS is leading two initiatives through a contract with the University of California, Los Angeles Integrated Substance Use and Addiction Programs (UCLA ISAP).

-• The Substance Use Prevention Evidence-based Resource (SUPER) will serve as a centralized resource to assist California providers serving youth in identifying evidence-based practices (EBPs) and community-defined evidence practices (CDEPs) that are culturally relevant and linguistically appropriate and demonstrate effective prevention strategies and outcomes.
-The SUPER is scheduled to launch in 2025.
+• The Substance Use Prevention Evidence-based Resource (SUPER) serves as a centralized resource to assist California providers serving youth in identifying evidence-based practices (EBPs) and community-defined evidence practices (CDEPs) that are culturally relevant and linguistically appropriate and demonstrate effective prevention strategies and outcomes.
+The SUPER website launched in June 2025.

-• The California Services to Science Academy (CSSA) will generate evidence from locally promising and innovative prevention practices being implemented across the state.
+• The California Services to Science Academy (CSSA) generates evidence from locally promising and innovative prevention practices being implemented across the state.

 To support these efforts, DHCS selected a group of expert stakeholders in behavioral health to provide input and guidance on the development and implementation of these initiatives.